 Micronations and New Country Projects

 If you visit a micronation invented by a guy in his living room, no matter how slick the website, it is still a crazy guy in his living room.
 But when we look at “new country projects” we hit a grey area.
-Sealand, which has had some limited recognition we would count, as would the Hutt River Province.
+Sealand, which has had some limited recognition we would count, as would previoulsy have the Hutt River Province.
 One very sad update on this is that Hutt River has now rejoined Australia.
 Sadly they no longer count.
 Will we eventually count Islandia?
 Hopefully.